Updated: 2 days ago

 4. Jokulsarlon Glacier Lagoon and Diamond Beach

-A little further down the coast is another signature black sand beach known as Diamond Beach.
+A little further down the coast is another signature black sand beach, and one of the best places to visit in Iceland, known as Diamond Beach.
 Here, much of the lagoon ice is broken up by the waves and washed onto the sands.
 This allows ice blocks in all shapes and sizes to decorate the beach, shining like diamonds on the black sand.

 5. Iceland’s waterfalls

-Iceland’s waterfalls are best viewed in the early summer months after the snows have melted.
+Iceland’s waterfalls are best viewed in the early summer months after the snow has melted.
 This is when their flow is at its strongest and most impressive.
 However, they can also be enjoyed year-round and they most definitely should be.
 Iceland nature tours aren’t complete without seeing several of these exquisite cascades in their full glory.
 Here are some of our favorites:

 Gullfoss Waterfall – A two-tiered extravaganza on the Golden Circle route.